DGAP-Public Voting Rights: Amadeus FiRe AG (english) () | aktiencheck.de

 3. Details of person subject to the notification obligation

-Name: City and country of registered office: Union Investment Privatfonds Frankfurt am Main Germany GmbH
+Name: City and country of registered office: BNP Paribas Investment Partners Paris France S.A.

 4. Names of shareholder(s) holding directly 3% or more voting rights, if different from 3.